 - HUD requires borrowers with under a 580 credit score and down to a 500 FICO to put a 10% down payment versus the 3.5% down payment

 - Fannie Mae and Freddie Mac require 3% to 5% down payment on Conventional Loans

 - 3% down payment on conventional loans apply to first-time homebuyers

 - A first time homebuyers is a buyer who was not a homeowner in the past three years

 - If you owned a home in the past three years, you need to put a 5% down payment on a convetnional loan

 - USDA and VA does not have any down payment requirements on home purchases

-- Down payment on bank statement loans require 20% down payment
+- Down payment on bank statement loans require a 20% down payment

 - Condotel loans require 25% down

 - Fix and Flip Loans require 15% down and 10% down on rehab amount